dharnak/Resume-Generator/README.md

    - Preview your resume in real-time

 4. **Export**:
-   - Click "Export PDF" to download your resume as a PDF
+   - Click "Export PDF" to download your resume as a high-quality PDF file
+   - The PDF will be automatically named using your name and saved to your downloads folder

 ## Resume Data Format